nju-cn-course/nju-network-labs/content/ch01/linux.md

 A tutorial of Linux can be found at [鸟哥的 Linux 私房菜 —— 基础学习篇](http://cn.linux.vbird.org/linux_basic/linux_basic.php).
 Select the part you want to know and read it.

-## I Don't Like Your VM
+## Customize Your own VM

-If you are a free soul and want to setup Switchyard in a different environment you are welcome to do that as well.
+If you are a free soul and want to setup Mininet and Switchyard in a different environment you are welcome to do that as well.
 You can find some useful information [here](../../appendix/environment-setup.md).
 This might or might not be useful for you depending on your environment.
+FYI, Switchyard is cross-platform but Mininet supports only Linux.